nhaarman/ListViewAnimations/README.md

 Usage
 -----
-Simply extend one of the `AnimationAdapter` classes, assign it to a `ListView`, and call `setListView` on the adapter.
+Simply extend one of the `AnimationAdapter` classes, call `setListView` on the adapter, and assign it to a `ListView`.

+* Simple:
+ * SwingBottomInAnimationAdapter
+ * SwingRightInAnimationAdapter
+ * SwingLeftInAnimationAdapter

+* Custom:
+ * ResourceAnimationAdapter
+ * PropertyValuesAnimationAdapter
+ * AnimationAdapter

 Example:
 -----